la-kristan/Udacity-neighborhood-map/README.md

 The app uses the default create-react-app service worker, which is only available in production mode.

+Note on Google Maps API Error handling:

+Since I used google-maps-react, most of the Google Maps API stuff is behind the scenes.
+I googled how to implement error handling with this package, but nobody had any answers.

 References:

 This project was made with the packages create-react-app and google-maps-react.
 All the files outside the src directory are default files added by create-react-app, as are a few of the files inside src, with varying levels of modification.